madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 # Building a Pipeline for scRNA-Seq Analysis

 ## Overview
-This project utilizes scRNA-Seq data from the mouse heart, which was collected by the Barefield Lab (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
-Our overall goal is to build a pipeline that assesses the level of gene expression homogeneity exhibited by the muscle tissue of the heart.
-In striving to complete this goal, however, we built a pipeine that is generalizable beyond the heart, muscle cells, etc. As long as data is in the correct format, this pipeline can be used to analyze a wide variety of scRNA-Seq datasets. **For detailed project design information, see the Design Document in the Wiki tab.**
+Tje overall goal for this project is to build a pipeline that assesses the level of gene expression homogeneity exhibited by the muscle tissue of the heart (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
+In striving to complete this goal, however, we built a pipeine that is generalizable beyond the muscle cells of the heart.
+As long as data is in the correct format, this pipeline can be used to analyze a wide variety of scRNA-Seq datasets.
+**For detailed project design information, see the Design Document in the Wiki tab.**

 ## The Pipeline
 1. Retrieve data.